 The Acting Commissioner for Children and Young People and Child Guardian chairs the CDCRC.

 Current membership of the CDCRC comprises:

-Assistant Commissioner, Commission for Children and Young People and Child Guardian
+Commissioner for Children and Young People and Child Guardian

 Professor Stewart is currently the Director of Justice Modelling at Griffith (JMAG) at Griffith University.
 From 2008 – 2010 she was the Head of the School of Criminology and Criminal Justice.
 In 2007-2008, she was the Deputy Dean (Learning and Teaching) in the Faculty of Humanities and Social Sciences.

 After graduating with her PhD from University of Queensland in 1994, Professor Stewart started work in the School of Criminology and Criminal Justice at Griffith University.
 The topic of her PhD thesis was An investigation of decision making by child protection workers.
 Her research now includes: examining the links between child protection, youth justice and the adult criminal justice system; system responses to youth offending and domestic violence; management of risk; diversionary responses; and system modelling.

 A focus of Professor Stewart’s work is building the relevant partnerships to strengthen the integration of key research findings into legislative policy and practice development.

 Dr Darlington is a Senior Lecturer in the School of Social Work and Human Services at the University of Queensland.
 Her professional background is in social work, with extensive experience in the fields of mental health and family dispute resolution.
 She has practiced in Queensland and Victoria, in both metropolitan and rural locations.